Art&Craft - Deco&Design

 boundless passion

-RdL: Of all the projects so far, which one is closest to your heart?
-And which have you found the most difficult?
+Of all the projects so far, which one is closest to your heart?
+And which was the hardest?

-RC: At the moment I am still exploring, still trying to define a style, a look that I want to offer.
-My desire is to offer an alternative to the minimalist design of now and to offer a different kind of beauty for those people who want to break out of the mainstream.
-I want to express depth through organic shapes, but in more raw lines, not highly finished.
 The greatest satisfaction is when you see the customer's reaction.
-At first he doesn't know exactly what he's going to get.
-I always make a proposal, but not concrete, not with a concept set on paper, but with the promise that I will exceed his expectations.
-And so far it has worked, the feedback has always been positive.
-For me that makes the process special and I dedicate myself to each product, I put a part of my soul, I put love into that object.
-The latest creation is always fresher in my mind and it seems natural to love more what I have recently made.
-At the moment the Epitet lamp is the most soulful creation because it is fresh in my mind.
+In the beginning he doesn't know exactly what he will get.
+I always make a proposal, but not a concrete one, not with a concept on paper, but with the promise that I will exceed his expectations.
+And so far it has worked, the reactions have always been positive.
+For me that makes the process special and I dedicate myself to each individual product, I put a part of my soul, I put love into that object.
+The latest creation is always fresher in my mind and it seems natural to love more what I've made recently.
+At the moment the Epitet lamp is the most heartfelt creation because it is fresh in the mind.
+I would say it also involved the most effort.
+Being a massive body there was more handwork in shaping and finishing the form.

 boundless passion